An eco-adventurer’s paradise

 The nearby Jacotet River also provides nature lovers and trekkers at heart with a picturesque setting for a picnic.
 To add a zing of thrill to your adventure, jump in an eco-buggy and let our seasoned guides share this wilderness with you.

 L’Abattis des Cipayes is a place where nature and history converge.
 In days of yore, a variety of food and fruit crops such as rice, maize, lentils and cassava were also grown there.
 Nature has now reclaimed its own, strewing the area with an abundance of palm groves and latan trees, among others.

 An experience that will make you carry home memories that will linger long after leaving this natural haven!

 Activities available include:

 The Riverline Trail holds the promise of an exciting eco-buggy adventure for off-road enthusiasts.
 Take an unforgettable 1½-hour ride along rugged tree-lined trails that wind through the reserve to reach L’Abattis des Cipayes.

 - Jacotet River Trail

-Enjoy a journey into a protected nature preserve on a 2-hour trek along Jacotet River, which runs through the area.
+Enjoy a journey into a protected nature reserve on a 2-hour trail along the Jacotet River, which runs through the area.
 Let your senses be soothed by the sound of flowing water and birds singing in the trees as your guided discovery walk takes you on an amazing adventure.
 There is no better way of feeling that wild nature.